twobob/twobob.github.io/_posts/2021-03-08-Python_WPM.md

 import subprocess
 ```

-This nets us the ability to slice, load, refactor and ananlyse audio with a variety of tools.
+This nets us the ability to slice, load, refactor and analyse audio with a variety of tools.

 #### Google needs it piecemeal